 There is considerable debate about the age of this majestic tree.
 Some contend that it is 1,500 years old.
 Most believe that the more conservative estimates are more accurate.
 Most experts agree that the tree is probably between 400-500 years old.
 Click here for a Virtual Tour of Angel Oak Park.

 Despite being located on John’s Island, this amazing tree has come to symbolize Charleston South Carolina.

 It is an absolute must-see for anyone traveling to Charleston South Carolina.
 It is on everyone’s top ten list of things to do in Charleston.
 The Angel Oak Tree, Rainbow Row, and the Old Slave Mart Museum consistently rank among the top places to visit in Charleston.
 If you are looking for a hotel or traveling to Charleston, make plans to visit this awe-inspiring tree.
 If your hotel or travel plans include Kiawah or Seabrook islands, you will drive right past the Angel Oak tree.
 If you are interested in hotels that are close to this amazing tree visit our page here.

 The Angel Oak Tree is thought to be one of the oldest living things in the country.
-The land where the Angel Oak Tree stands was part of Abraham Waight’s 1717 land grant.
+The land where this tree stands was part of Abraham Waight’s 1717 land grant.
 The City of Charleston now owns the property.
-The Angel Oak Park is free and the tree should be added to any visit to Charleston, Kiawah or Seabrook Islands.
-In fact, if you are going to Kiawah Island or Seabrook Islands, you will likely drive within a few hundred feet of the Angel Oak Tree.
+The park where the Angel Oak is located is free and the tree should be added to any visit to Charleston, Kiawah, or Seabrook Islands.
+In fact, if you are going to Kiawah Island or Seabrook Islands, you will likely drive within a few hundred feet of the park.